material-components/material-components-web/packages/mdc-drawer/README.md

 `mdc-drawer--opening` | Applied while the drawer is animating from the closed to the open position.
 `mdc-drawer--closing` | Applied while the drawer is animating from the open to the closed position.
 `mdc-drawer-app-content` | Dismissible variant only.
 Sibling element that is resized when the drawer opens/closes.
 `mdc-drawer-scrim` | Modal variant only.
-Used for backdrop to overlay on the app content.
+Used for the overlay on the app content.

 ### Sass Mixins